PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step04_storage_and_privateendpoints.md

 ## 4.2 - Enable Storage Account Diagnostics (Azure Portal)

-I recommend using the Azure Portal rather than the Azure Cloud Sheell, it’s quicker and avoids the messy CLI syntax or needing your subscription ID.
+I recommend using the Azure Portal rather than the Azure Cloud Shell, it’s quicker and avoids the messy CLI syntax or needing your subscription ID.

 This can be accomplished at Storage Account `(stsecureneu01) > Monitoring > Diagnostic Settings`.
 Click on **blob**.
-Then click **+ Add diagnoistic settings**, name is `diag-settings-storage`.
+Then click **+ Add diagnostic settings**, name is `diag-settings-storage`.
 Under **Log** check:
 - StorageRead
 - StorageWrite
 - StorageDelete